 Each requiring approximately 700 hours to build, the sculptures have been constructed with reclaimed wood materials, such as pallets and floorboards, donated by local enterprises.
 Collectively, they weigh almost 5.5 tonnes – approximately the weight of three passenger cars.

 *Tip: one of the sculptures, Little Lyn, harder to find.
 Look for it next to Palawan Green, opposite the building the previously housed Kidzania.
 It is within the vegetation, but there's a path leading in.

 Photo Credits of Explorers of Sentosa: Sentosa Development Corporation

 The Singapore-bound installations will join 97 other sculptures worldwide, such as Roskilde, Denmark and Pinecrest Gardens in Florida, United States of America.

 Bringing his art to Southeast Asia for the first time, Copenhagen-based Thomas taps into fairytales and folklore, to encourage people to go out into nature and explore, while raising awareness that trash has value.

 Venue and Dates

-Access to the installations is free throughout the year.
+The sculptures will be situated along Palawan Beach till 2024 and access to the installations is free throughout the year.